anton-asnitsky/buyme-todo/README.md

 Now, run docker-compose to build the project.
 >ddocker-compose build

-Now' lets prepare project DB:
+Now, lets prepare project DB:
 >cd buyme-api

 >php artisan migrate

-If ypu want to init our DB with fake data:
+If you want to init our DB with fake data:

 >php artisan db:seed --class=TodosTableSeeder